cloudflare/cloudflare-docs/content/workers/wrangler/environments.md

 {{<Aside type="warning">}}

-When you create a Worker or environment, Cloudflare automatically registers an SSL certification for it.
+When you create a Worker via an environment, Cloudflare automatically creates an SSL certification for it.
 SSL certifications are discoverable and a matter of public record.
-Be careful when naming your Services and Environments that they do not contain sensitive information, such as, `migrating-service-from-company1-to-company2` or `company1-acquisition-load-test`.

 {{</Aside>}}